schnatterer/dsdl/README.md

 ### Audio

 * `--playlists` - downloads specific playlists.
-Note that tags containing spaces must be quoted.
-Multiple tags can either be specified
+Note that playlists containing spaces must be quoted.
+Multiple playlists can either be specified
   * comma separated (e.g. `--playlists "tag one",numberTwo`) or
   * by using multiple parameters (e.g `--playlists "tag one" --playlists numberTwo`)